 Penalty: $100.

-[Section 20 amended by No. 113 of 1965 s.
+[Section 20 amended: No. 113 of 1965 s.
 8.]

 21. How notices may be given

 Notices required by this Act, or any regulation thereunder, may be served on any person by posting the same addressed to him at his usual place of abode or business, in a letter marked “Statistics”, and proof of such posting shall be deemed prima facie evidence of such notice being served at the time at which, by the course of post, such letter should be delivered.